TLC Daily Food Guide to Lower Your Cholesterol

 Meat, Poultry, Fish, Dry Beans, Eggs, and Nuts

-lower your blood cholesterol level, choose only the leanest meats, poultry, fish
+To lower your blood cholesterol level, choose only the leanest meats, poultry, fish and shellfish.

 - Choose chicken and turkey without skin or remove skin before eating.